From James Franco to Elon Musk, who could testify at Johnny Depp v Amber Heard trial?

-From James Franco to Elon Musk, who could testify at defamation trial of Johnny Depp and Amber Heard?
+From Elon Musk to James Franco, who could testify at defamation trial of Johnny Depp and Amber Heard?

 Trial began with jury selection on 11 April in Virginia